Lazy-Master/Credit-Card-Fraud-Detection/README.md

 - Random Forest feature importance is exported for interpretability
 - Trained models and summary CSV files are saved for reuse

-## Why This Repo Is Better Now
-- The analysis is no longer locked inside one notebook
-- The project is easier to explain in interviews and on GitHub
-- Training and prediction logic can be reused from scripts
-- Tests cover the main preprocessing and model registry behavior

-## Next Improvements
-- Add SHAP or LIME explanations
-- Add cross-validation and threshold tuning
-- Add a small Streamlit demo for fraud scoring
-- Add CI to run tests automatically